jillhubahib/zylun-ruby-intro/index.md

 Ruby features OS independent threading.
 Thus, for all platforms on which Ruby runs, you also have multithreading, regardless of if the OS supports it or not, even on MS-DOS!
 <br/><br/>
 It is developed mostly on GNU/Linux, but works on many types of UNIX, Mac OS X, Windows, DOS, BeOS, OS/2, etc.
-<br/><br/>
-Reflection is the ability of a computer program to examine, introspect, and modify its own structure and behavior at runtime.
 </aside>

 ## Why Ruby